kLabUM/StormReactor/README.md

 ### Example 2

 Here is a simple example for modeling a CSTR for a pollutant (e.g., nitrate) in several stormwater assets (e.g., basin, wetland).
-Note you must call <updateWQState_CSTR(index)> instead of <updateWQState()> because the CSTR code requires the additonal input of <index>.
+Note you must call '<updateWQState_CSTR(index)>' instead of '<updateWQState()>' because the CSTR code requires the additonal input of '<index>'.
 This is the only difference for modeling a CSTR.

 ```python
 # import packages